The Boys of Bummer: Plot

 One morning, Lisa awakes to find someone has spray-painted "I HATE BART SIMPSON" all over the town.
-She and the rest of the family eventually find Bart maniacally spray-painting on the water tower.
+She and the rest of the family eventually find Bart, now at the point of self-loathing, spray-painting on the water tower.
 Encouraged by a mob, Bart jumps off the water tower and lands in a bush.
-As Bart recovers at the hospital, Marge is upset by the mob chanting "Bart sucks!" outside, and she scolds them for what they had done to her son.
-The townspeople, realizing that they have lived up to a billboard's message of Springfield being the "meanest city in America", agree to restage the game to improve Bart's mood after Lisa proposes it.
+As Bart recovers at the hospital, Marge is upset by the mob chanting "Bart sucks!" outside, and she scolds them for their vindictive behavior.
+The townspeople, realizing that they have lived up to a billboard's message of Springfield being advertised as the "Meanest City in America", agree to restage the game to restore Bart's self esteem after Lisa proposes it.
 Bart regains consciousness in his baseball uniform, and after 78 failed attempts, he finally catches the ball.

-60 years later, a 70-year-old Milhouse nearly lets it slip to a 70-year-old Bart that the game was faked to make up for Bart's lack of talent, but then claims he was joking when Bart starts crying.
+60 years later, a 70-year-old Milhouse nearly lets it slip to a 70-year-old Bart that the game was faked, but then claims he was joking when Bart starts crying.
 The ghosts of Homer and Marge watch and discuss their son, while Homer wants to have sex.